being at latitude 34º 22'S. A study of maps of this period

 They briefly rested in a bay they

 named Bahia dos Vaqueiros, near to Mossel Bay.
+Dias

 followed the coastline until reaching a small island at 33º 45'S where the